Summer Reading for AP Literature 2020-21

 Everything is Illuminated.
 A postmodern novel that tracks a struggling friendship as both friends explore personal histories and current ambitions, this fragmented and epistolary text invites readers to see empathy and intimacy at work within this evolving friendship.

-GENERAL INSTRUCTIONS.
-Everyone in the class must have completed reading at least two books from two different lists on this page:
+Additionally, everyone in the class must have completed reading at least two books from two different lists/categories below:

 - American Classics